-7.8.2 Installing Intel Manager For Lustre (IML)
+7.9.2 Installing Intel Manager For Lustre (IML)

 IML should be installed on a Bright head node.
-After downloading the IEEL software from Intel, the package should be placed on the head node.
+A compatibility matrix is provided at https://wiki. hpdd.intel.com/display/PUB/Lustre+Support+Matrix.
+After downloading the appropriate IEEL software from Intel, the package should be placed on the head node.